Hong Kong Student Visa

 Easy one.
-Just come into Hong Kong and show your passport with the visa inside at the Immigration counter.
-The friendly Immigration officer will stamp the visa page and activate your visa.
+Just come into Hong Kong and show your visa on your phone or the paper copy.
+The friendly Immigration officer will update your arrival on their system and pass you a visa receipt..

 Hong Kong Student Visa Extension – Is it possible to get an extension of stay in Hong Kong?

 Sure, you can obtain an extension of stay visa quite easily in HK.
 The School will help with that, of course.
 Just make sure you tell your School at least four weeks before the expiry date or it won’t be possible.
 And don’t overstay your visa expiry date or that will be the end of your study in Hong Kong for a long, long time!

 Great!
 Anything Else I Need To Know About Study Visas In Hong Kong?

 Yes, we are not finished yet!
 The good news is that if you are taking a course of 6 months or more, you will also receive a Hong Kong Identity Card.
 Having this is very useful as you can use Government hospitals and other facilities almost free of charge!
 Also, if you want to open a bank account, this HKID card will make your life much easier.